alepharchives/eganglia/README.md

 ## Future Work
 For this first version we're using gmetric for everything.
 Next versions should include a port for [**Ganglia's C interface**](http://sourceforge.net/apps/trac/ganglia/wiki/ganglia_gmond_c_modules)
+`gen_metric` should let you post more than one metric at a time